junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The wheezing sound of the old mechanics echoes loudly in the place, disturbing dust in the stale air.

 Dean and Rory watches stories after stories rising into their view then being left behind.
 All have the same long, bleak look.
 An empty and straight corridor stretches in front of the lift on each floor, covered in thick scarlet velvet carpet.
-Not single person in view.
+Not a single person in view.

 The lift comes to a halt at a floor near forty or fifty level high -- they lost count when it got above thirty.
 The thing doesn't seem to be willing to move further up, Dean and Rory have no choice but to walk into the corridor.
 The elevator clanks back down, leaving an dark, empty well in the space.